Skip to main content

 Egypt

-According to Herodotus (5th cent.
-BCE), the Egyptians considered the pig an unclean animal, yet it was sacrificed on the day of the full moon.
+In the «Tale of the Shipwrecked Sailor» (Middle Kingdom), we read: «One will praise god for you in the city before the councillors of the whole land.
+I shall slaughter oxen for you as burnt offering; I shall sacrifice geese to you.» (2006LichtheimM:1.214).
+As noted by Müller, «Initially, the theory of sacrifice seems to have been simply the feeding of the gods; that is, no predictions were clearly sought from them» (2021МюллерМ:206–207).
+According to Herodotus (5th century BCE), the Egyptians considered the pig an unclean animal, yet it was sacrificed on the day of the full moon.
 Conversely, bulls and calves devoid of specific markings were categorized as clean animals.
-Cows and goats were not offered in sacrifice; specifically, the Thebans did not sacrifice rams, except for a single instance each year during the festival of Zeus [Amon-Ra] (1972Геродот:41-42,46-47).
+Cows and goats were not offered in sacrifice; specifically, the Thebans did not sacrifice rams, except for a single instance each year during the festival of Zeus [Amon-Ra] (1972Геродот:41–42,46–47).

 In the «Book of the Heavenly Cow» (19th Dynasty), the god Geb quarreled with Nut, calling her «a sow eating her own piglets» (2004РакИВ:216).
 Chapter 112 of the «Book of the Dead» recounts that Set transformed into a black pig and struck the eye of Horus, leading Ra to command the gods: «Let the black pig be loathsome for the sake of Horus» (1983ЛипинскаяЯ_МарцинякМ:188).

-One of the ancient explanations regarding the last animal is found in the Coffin Texts (2134-2040 BCE), Spell 157 contains parts of the Horus and Seth story: «It so happened that Seth had transformed himself into a pig and had projected a wound into his Eye.
+One of the ancient explanations regarding this animal is found in the «Coffin Texts» (2134–2040 BCE); Spell № 157 contains parts of the Horus and Seth story: «It so happened that Seth had transformed himself into a pig and had projected a wound into his Eye.
 And Re said; 'The pig is detestable to Horus'.
-'Would that he were well', said the gods.» And thus arose the hatred of the pig for Horus' sake on the part of the gods in the chambers.
-(1973FaulknerRO:135).
+'Would that he were well', said the gods.» And thus arose the hatred of the pig for Horus' sake on the part of the gods in the chambers (1973FaulknerRO:135).

-Plutarch (1st–2nd century AD) recounts a legend where Set, «hunting a wild boar by the light of the full moon, discovered the wooden coffin containing the remains of Osiris and broke it apart; not everyone accepts this story, some consider it, like much else, to be empty idle talk» (1996Плутарх:8).
+Plutarch (1st–2nd century CE) also recounts a legend where Set, «hunting a wild boar by the light of the full moon, discovered the wooden coffin containing the remains of Osiris and broke it apart; not everyone accepts this story, some consider it, like much else, to be empty idle talk» (1996Плутарх:8).
 The commentary identifies «Set's animals» as the crocodile, the hippopotamus, the donkey, and the wild boar.

 12 And when the sun was about going down, a deep sleep fell upon Abram ; and lo, a horror, dark and great, fell upon him.
 13 And he said unto Abram, Know of a surety that thy seed shall be a stranger in a land which is not theirs, and they will make them serve, and they will afflict them foui hundred years.
 14 And also that nation whom they shall serve, will I judge; and afterward shall they go out with great substance.
 15 But thou shalt come to thy fathers in peace ; thou shalt be buried in a good old age.
 16 Yet the fourth generation shall come hither again ; for the iniquity of the Emorites will not be full, until then.

-Oneiric Prognostics.
+Oneiric Prognostics

 A similarity in regarding dreams as a legitimate channel of communication with the deity, and the transformation of visions into a mandatory script for action.